-Several years ago, a co-worker told me that her husband’s elderly Great Aunt Cecelia died.
+Several years ago, a co-worker told me that her husband’s elderly Great Aunt Cecilia died.
 Such news does not often make it into my workplace.
-Cecelia’s yarn and other related knitting what-nots were en route to Michigan.
+Cecilia’s yarn and other related knitting what-nots were en route to Michigan.
 My co-worker once had knitting aspirations.
 But a busy work life and I assume motherhoodedness and many other interests deflected her from the sedentary craft of knitting.
 Then there was the matter of a certain boring yellow garter stitch scarf.
 Anyway.
-Would I like to have Ceclia’s yarn? ” Yes.”
+Would I like to have Cecilia’s yarn? ” Yes.”
 All payment was refused.

 I have about 15 balls left in assorted colors.
 Mittens are the current mohair stash-busting project.
 These are knitted with two strands of Bon-Bon.

 I plan on leaving a few balls unknit.
-When I kick my bucket, Cecelia’s yarn can find a new good home, mixed in with my stash.
+When I kick my bucket, Cecilia’s yarn can find a new good home, mixed in with my stash.